SoroushGhodrat/norwegian-lab-case/README.md

 # React + TypeScript + Localization + Vite

-This is a starter template for building a React application with TypeScript, localization support, and Vite as the build tool.
+This is a sample React application with TypeScript (as a case for Norwegian Lab), localization support, and Vite as the build tool.

 ## Getting Started